pindjouf/cyber_summer_school_application/07 - Writings from Hell_1/README.md

 ## Analyzing the Audio File

-Armed with this new knowledge, I loaded the WAV file into Audacity, a popular audio editing software, to generate and examine its spectrogram.
+Armed with this new knowledge, I loaded the WAV file into Audacity to generate and examine its spectrogram.

 ## Discovering the Flag

-Upon analyzing the spectrogram of the audio file in Audacity, I noticed distinct patterns or shapes that appeared to form recognizable characters or a message.
-After closer inspection and interpretation, I successfully identified the flag embedded within the spectrogram.
+Upon analyzing the spectrogram of the audio file in Audacity, there it was.
+I found the flag!

-### Conclusion

-Analyzing the spectrogram proved to be the key to extracting the hidden flag from the audio WAV file.
-This method effectively utilized frequency visualization to uncover concealed information that was not perceptible through traditional listening methods.